bernhard759/Snowpack-Typescript_Todo_app/README.md

 This is a Todo List App bootstrapped with Create Snowpack App.
 The appwritten in Typescript, uses Blaze UI as CSS-Framework and makes use of the HTML Canvas Element to draw some funny figures on the page.

 The project is based on a todo list tutorial from Web Dev Simplified and adds some more styling, canvas drawings and functions to remove todos.

+The app is deployed to github pages (https://bernhard759.github.io/Snowpack-Typescript_Todo_app/).